techidaily/site-facebook/source/_posts/controlling-who-sees-your-fb-photos.md

 ![facebook old photo](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2021/04/facebook-old-photo.png)

-**Individual Photos:** If you only want to modify the privacy setting of one photo, you need to[locate the old Facebook post](https://www.makeuseof.com/tag/see-every-like-post-comment-you-made-facebook/) on your wall, in your Activity Log, or in your albums.
+**Individual Photos:** If you only want to modify the privacy setting of one photo, you need to [locate the old Facebook post](https://www.makeuseof.com/tag/see-every-like-post-comment-you-made-facebook/) on your wall, in your Activity Log, or in your albums.

  Open the photo, and in the upper right-hand corner, you'll see the same dropdown menu as you see when setting inline privacy.
 Just choose your desired audience.